Ask any travel insurer and of course they’ll be happy to list all the financial benefits travel insurance can provide.

 The Standard Saver option provides cover for overseas medical emergencies, unexpected cancellations up to a limit, and cover for loss, theft or damage to luggage and personal effects.

 The Comprehensive policy is the highest level of cover available.
-It provides the same benefits as the Standard Saver plan but with higher limits, plus extra benefits such as travel delays and alternative transport expenses.
+It provides the same benefits as the Standard Saver plan but with higher limits, plus extra benefits such as travel delays and special event transport expenses.

 7 common travel insurance exclusions you didn’t know about